MenacingManatee/holbertonschool-unity/README.md

 [0x02 Unity Scripting](https://github.com/MenacingManatee/0x02-unity-scripting): Introduction to using C# scripts with Unity

 [0x03 Unity UI](https://github.com/MenacingManatee/0x03-unity-ui): Introduction to creation of UI in Unity

+### About Me
+I am a student software engineer, currently studying at Holberton School.
+My interests are in VR and game development, and I'd like to create my own VR game company within the next 10 years.
+See more about me on my [LinkedIn](https://www.linkedin.com/in/brett-davis-132916155/)